Kushdesh/Emacs-ess-setting/README.md

 - Change set-register lines in personal.el with appropriate file/folder address
 - Check if ess-insert-assign in my_R.el is working. i.e. pressing ';' in a R code put ' <- '.
 If not working try ess-insert-S-assign instead
 - In my_python.el correct virtual environment paths. e.g. (pyvenv-activate "C:\Users\Kushdesh\Miniconda3")
 - run M-x elpy-config to see what are missing to install.
+I have installed them using conda package manager instead of pip.
 Not all are required to install.
+I have installed jupyter(required), Jedi, Rope, flake8.exe
 - Check in `*Message*` for any error and rectify them.